 • Frequently Asked Questions for COVID-related Situations

-If you have additional questions after reading this document, please refer to the Health and Safety Plan Summary at the link below, or contact your school’s principal.
-Health and Safety Plan
+If you have additional questions after reading this document, please refer to the Health and Safety Plan.

 My child has a sore throat and cough but I think it is allergies, can they come to school?